Landlords & Property Managers

 - Provide an equal number of containers for mandatory recyclables if you provide trash containers available to the general public (excluding bathrooms).

 The recycling and trash containers must be placed as close to each other as possible to provide equally convenient access, and properly labelled with decals provided by CSWD.
 Recycling containers should be medium or royal blue, and trash containers can NOT be royal or medium blue.

 Failure to comply may result in fines of up to $500 per incident.

 How CSWD can help

 CSWD produces a number of materials – posters, stickers, brochures, recycling bins and food scrap collection bins – that help residents & businesses to make responsible decisions about the resources that they use.
-All of these items are available to Chittenden County residents at no charge.
-Fill out the Resource Request Form and we’ll contact you to arrange for delivery or pickup, depending on the items requested.
+All of these items are available to Chittenden County residents.
+To download and print, or to submit a request, visit our Available Resources page.

-- Free presentations on recycling and composting to educate residents.
+- Presentations on recycling and composting to educate residents.

-- Free site visit from CSWD staff to assess current waste management set-up; suggest adjustments/signage as needed to increase effectiveness of collection programs.
+- Site visits from CSWD staff to assess current waste management set-up; suggest adjustments/signage as needed to increase effectiveness of collection programs.

 Recycling & Composting Container Grants